Glen Frazer Free-mo Module - Restoration

 vise used as weight to keep everything flat as things cured.

-background.
-At center, the main track had been soldered to
+At center, the cork under the main track had to be removed and

 Below: The replacement cork at the Derail/Ramp section

 joint is curing with heavy weight holding it in place.